 Whatever you decide, it will be guilt-free spending because you’re paying with points instead of cash out of your wallet.

 You could simply cash out those points, take the money and invest it elsewhere.
 Many of the newer investment services don’t have minimum deposit requirements and some will recommend investments based on your savings goals and preferences.

 Now might be a good time to look into real estate investment trusts too.
 More commonly known as REITs, these investments can get you into the hot housing market with only a little money and without the hassle of being a landlord.

 At risk of sounding like your parent, you could also use that money to pay down high-interest debt you have elsewhere.
 We know.
 That’s not very exciting.
 But adulting often isn’t.

-Cash out your 100,000 bonus points with a direct deposit and then turn right around and pay off whatever outstanding bill or balance is lingering over your head.
-It won't be as much fun as booking that flight to Europe, but it will feel just as good in the end.
+Cash out 100,000 bonus points and then turn right around and pay off whatever outstanding bill or balance is lingering over your head.
+It won’t be as much fun as booking that flight to Europe, but it will feel just as good in the end.